snowflake107/repo-11/README.md

 ### Authentication

-Not all requests require a REST API token.
-For example, listing posts on a public site is something anyone can do.
+Some WordPress.com REST API endpoints are publicly accessible.
+For instance, retrieving a list of posts from a public site can be done without any credentials.

-But if you do need a token, check out [OAuth2 Authentication](https://developer.wordpress.com/docs/oauth2/) at WordPress.com Developer Resources on how to get one.
+However, many API operations do require authentication.
+So if your application needs to access protected endpoints, you'll need to obtain an OAuth2 token.
+For detailed instructions on acquiring a token, refer to the [OAuth2 Authentication guide](https://developer.wordpress.com/docs/oauth2/) in the WordPress.com Developer Resources.

-Then use the token by adding this to your `runtime.exs`:
+Once you've obtained your token, you can configure your application to use it by adding the following line to your `runtime.exs` file:

 ```elixir
 config :wpcom, :oauth2_token: "_YOUR_OAUTH2_TOKEN_HERE_"